realumhelp/Creality-K1-and-K1-Max_wiki/Install-Official-Builds.md

   - `Remove Mainsail` -> To remove Mainsail
   - `Remove Moonraker and Nginx` -> To remove Moonraker and Nginx
   - `Backup configuration files` -> To backup Klipper config folder
-  - `restore configuration files` -> To restore a backup up Klipper config folder
+  - `Restore configuration files` -> To restore a backup up Klipper config folder
   - `Reload Moonraker and Nginx` -> To reload Moonraker and Nginx services if needed

 <br />